drivendataorg/deid2-runtime/README.md

  - GNU make (optional, but useful for using the commands in the Makefile)

 Additional requirements to run with GPU:

- - [NVIDIA drivers](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) (we check whether you have `nvidia-smi` installed and enabled to automatically determine whether to build the cpu or gpu image)
+ - [NVIDIA drivers](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) with CUDA 11 (we check whether you have `nvidia-smi` installed and enabled to automatically determine whether to build the CPU or GPU image)
  - [NVIDIA Docker container runtime](https://nvidia.github.io/nvidia-container-runtime/)

 ### Quickstart